Now in open beta - free for 14 days, no credit card required.Download now ›

 What Northlight Does Differently

 When Northlight interacts with LinkedIn, it's operating inside your actual browser session.
-Your real cookies.
-Your real session tokens.
-Your real IP address.
 LinkedIn sees requests coming from your browser the same way it sees requests when you click manually.
 There's no extension layer, no injected script, and no behavioral signature that distinguishes Northlight's activity from your own.

 This matters more now than it did two years ago.
 LinkedIn's 2025 transparency report documented a 34% year-over-year increase in automated account restrictions.
 The enforcement is real, it's accelerating, and Chrome extensions are a known detection surface.

-The other thing CDP enables: Northlight can handle Gmail, iMessage, Google Calendar, HubSpot, Apollo, and Clay — not just LinkedIn.
+Northlight can also handle Gmail, iMessage, Google Calendar, HubSpot, Apollo, and Clay — not just LinkedIn.
 You give it a task in plain language and it works across your entire stack.

 Side-by-Side Comparison